-“Both intimate and unflinching, Children Like Us is a powerful exploration of what it means to know where you come from—and what it costs when that knowledge is withheld."
+“A powerful exploration of what it means to know where you come from—and what it costs when that knowledge is withheld.”

-—Adrienne Brodeur, author of Wild Game
+Adrienne Brodeur, nationally bestselling author of Wild Game

 I’m a Métis family physician, writer, and lecturer, with Anishinaabe, Cree, and European settler lineage.